What is B-Roll footage?

-It's the footage that enhances a video and fills in the empty spaces to keep a video presentation engaging for the viewer.
-With B Roll, you visually explain things or tell a story.
-It connects the dots and implements important facts needed for the audience to understand what is going on.
-B Roll is basically any filament footage not captured while shooting principal photography on any given video.
+It's the insert footage that enhances a video and fills in the empty spaces to keep a video presentation engaging for the viewer.
+With B-Roll, you visually explain things or tell a story.
+It connects the dots and implements important facts needed for the audience to fully understand what they're viewing.
+B-Roll is basically any filament footage not captured while shooting principal photography on any given production.

-There are a few different ways to acquire B Roll footage for corporate video production.
+There are a couple ways to acquire B-Roll footage for corporate video production.

-The first and simple way of doing this is to search online through a number of sites that sell B Roll footage.
-Sites like Nimia and Shutterstock provide B roll footage for every This is definitely a good option if you are in a jam or do not have the money to shoot any further footage.
-Keep in mind that you will lose a great deal of control over the visual look of your project by using stock B Roll from another production house.
+The first and simple way of doing this is to search online through a number of stock sites that sell B-Roll footage.
+Sites like Nimia, Pond 5, Shutterstock, and many more provide B-Roll footage for a licensing fee.
+This is definitely a good option if you are in a jam or do not have the money to shoot any further footage.
+Keep in mind that you will lose a great deal of control over the look of your project by using stock B- Roll from another production house.
 In a nutshell, this option keeps you some what limited in your creative control.
-If you do come across quality b roll, chances are the licensing will be very costly because of yearly rights to usage fees.
+If you do come across quality B-Roll, chances are the licensing will be very costly because of yearly rights to usage fees.

-One of the last B Roll Tips for Corporate Video Production would be to treat the B Roll footage like principal photography and do not rush through it.
-It is just as important and in many cases can make or brake a project.
+One last tip -- Treat the B Roll footage like principal photography and do not rush through it.
+It's just as important/effective and in many cases can make or brake a project.